JulioSoteloParraguez/4D-Flow-Matlab-Toolbox/README.md

 The data structure must have the following format:

-a) the file neet to be named data.mat, and saved in a single folder.
+a) The file need to be named data.mat, and saved in a single folder.

-b) the data.mat file contain the following:
+b) The data.mat file contain the following:

   - data.MR_FFE_FH = magnitude image (4D matrix with: rows, columns, slices, cardiac phases)
   - data.MR_FFE_AP = magnitude image (4D matrix with: rows, columns, slices, cardiac phases)